Optoelectronic control of ferroelectric field coupling for enhanced ultraviolet photodetection

 Abstract

-Wide and ultrawide bandgap semiconductors, including but not limited ZnO, GaN, SnO2 and Ga2O3, have emerged as a class of ultraviolet (UV) photosensitive semiconductors, displaying huge potentials for Internet of Things, optical communications and imaging, etc. Yet, to achieve a high-performance UV PD without complicated designs at low supply voltage and weak light intensity remain challenging.
-Which would help developing integrated devices with more functionalities rather than basic photodetection ability are highly required and have been triggered ever-growing interest in scientific and industrial communities.
-Ferroelectric thin films have become a potential candidate in enhancing UV detection due to their excellent dielectric, piezoelectric, pyroelectric, acousto-optic effects, etc., which can satisfy the demand for the diversified development of UV detectors by right of multi-field coupling.
-In this review, the field coupling effects in improving UV photodetection by ferroelectric materials will be discussed in detail.
-And, the advantages and challenges of ferroelectric field coupling enhanced UV PD are summarized, and the possible development direction in the future, such as neuromorphic visual sensor and in-sensor computing, is proposed.
+Wide and ultrawide bandgap semiconductors, including but not limited to ZnO, GaN, SnO2 and Ga2O3, have emerged as a class of ultraviolet (UV) photosensitive semiconductors, displaying huge potential for internet of things, optical communications and imaging.
+However, achieving a high-performance UV PD without complicated designs at low supply voltages and weak light intensities remains challenging.
+Fabricating such UV PDs would help in developing integrated devices with more functionalities than the basic photodetection ability, which is highly required and has triggered ever-growing interest in scientific and industrial communities.
+Ferroelectric thin films have become a potential candidate in enhancing UV detection due to their excellent dielectric, piezoelectric, pyroelectric, and acousto-optic effects, which can satisfy the demand for the diversified development of UV PDs by virtue of multi-field coupling.
+In this review, the field coupling effects induced by ferroelectric materials for improving UV photodetection will be discussed in detail.
+The advantages and challenges of ferroelectric field-coupled UV PDs are summarized, and the possible development directions in the future, such as in the development of neuromorphic visual sensors and in-sensor computing, are proposed.

 - This article is part of the themed collections: Journal of Materials Chemistry C Recent Review Articles and Journal of Materials Chemistry C HOT Papers